GCSE Chemistry Bonding Revision Notes

 Master GCSE Chemistry Bonding using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Bonding is the process by which atoms join together to form molecules and compounds.
 There are three main types of bonding: ionic, covalent, and metallic.
-Understanding these types helps explain the properties of different substances.
+Understanding these bonds helps explain the properties of different substances.

 Key Concepts